pesanbotol/machine_learning/README.md

 1. Open the website, then click on 'Explore' and find Indonesia
 2. After that, do inspect element to that website and find the JSON url (for Indonesia region the JSON name is ID.json, so find this).
 Here for the detail:
 ![Inspect Element](Images_For_Readme/inspect_element.png)
 3. Then, run the notebook on Google Colab for scraping each url of all image.
+This notebook also filter only more than 70 images per landmark or per class.
 The notebook is included in 'Landmark Recognition Model' folder above.
 4. After we get all image link.
 Download all that link using chrome extention.
 5. Upload all downloaded images to google drive.
 6. Resize images to 800x800 using notebook that included in Landmark Recognition Model folder above.